wbmra/documents/README.md

 # documents
-Documents such as by-laws, membership forms, layout or model descriptions, meeting minutes, open house announcements and the like
+This repository includes documentation such as by-laws, membership forms, layout or model plans and descriptions, meeting minutes, open house announcements and the like.